atleugim/nextjs-tailwind-shadcn-template/README.md

 ### How to consume the Repositories methods

-- Inside the component where you want to consume the repository method create a new function with a try-catch block and use the `call` function from `src/core/config/call.ts`.
+- Inside the component where you want to consume the repository method create a new function with a try-catch block and use the `request` function from `src/core/config/request`, which also has the capability of parsing the response data to the passed type with the `ky` library.

 - You can handle loading and error states with the `useState` hook.
 - ⚠️ If you have too many requests and need some caching or a core complex features use the `useQuery` hook from [TanStack Query](https://tanstack.com/query/latest/).